-Course Name: Pharmacology Course Abbreviation: NUR205 Credit Hours: 4
+Course Name: Pharmacology Course Abbreviation: NUR 205

-This course provides an introduction to pharmacology and the basic principles of drug therapy.
+This course introduces pharmacology and the basic principles of drug therapy.
 Students will learn about the mechanisms of drug action, pharmacokinetics, pharmacodynamics, and the principles of drug interactions.
 Emphasis will be placed on the therapeutic uses, adverse effects, and contraindications of commonly prescribed medications, as well as the principles of safe medication administration.
 The course will cover pharmacology for major body systems as well as the principles of pharmacology in special populations such as pediatric and geriatric patients.

-Course Name: Medical Surgical I Course Abbreviation: NUR206 Credit Hours: 4
+Course Name: Medical Surgical I Course Abbreviation: NUR 206

 This course provides the student with the knowledge and skills needed to care for adult clients to promote health, facilitate recovery from illness and injury, and provide safe, individualized, competent clinical nursing care.
 Medical-Surgical I focuses on emergency care and disaster preparedness, fluid, electrolyte, and acid-base balance, immune system, integumentary system, respiratory, cardiovascular, and hematologic system.
 Application of the nursing process for the delivery of care and nursing interventions will be the focus throughout the course.
-Emphasis is placed on providing culturally competent evidencebased care in the healthcare setting.
+Emphasis is placed on providing culturally competent evidence-based care in the healthcare setting.

-Course Name: Medical Surgical I Clinical Practicum Course Abbreviation: NUR207C
+Course Name: Medical Surgical I Clinical Practicum

 This course provides the student with the knowledge and skills needed to care for adult clients in the acute care setting.
 Students will practice health promotion, facilitate recovery from illness and injury, and provide safe, individualized, competent clinical nursing care in the clinical setting.
 Students will demonstrate skills in caring for patients with various medical-surgical conditions along the health-illness continuum.
-Application of the nursing process for the delivery of care and nursing interventions as well as the student's ability to demonstrate competency in caring for patients in the clinical setting, will be the focus of this course.
+Application of the nursing process for the delivery of care and nursing interventions as well as the student's ability to demonstrate competency in caring for patients in the clinical setting will be the focus of this course.

-Course Name: Nursing Leadership and Management Course Abbreviation: NUR208
+Course Name: Nursing Leadership and Management